icgrp/ese532_handouts/ese532_handouts/hw5/homework_submission.md

 </style>

 1. **Initial CPU implementation and HLS Kernel**
-    1. Report the latency of the matrix multiplier in `Multiply_SW` on the Xeon core without hardware acceleration (`make baseline && ./baseline`) in ns.
-This is our baseline.
-Make sure the optimization level of the g++ compiler is set to `-O3` in the Makefile.
+    1. Find the latency of the matrix multiplier (mmult kernel) on the Xeon core using Vitis Analyzer (refer to the {ref}`software_code`) and report it in ms. This is our baseline.
+Include a screenshot of the Application Timeline (zoom in to the relevant parts).
         (1 line)
     1. We will now simulate the matrix multiplier in Vitis HLS.